MarcTheSpark/scamp/README.md

 ### 4) (Optional) Installing abjad

 For lilypond output, you will need the [_abjad_](http://abjad.mbrsi.org/installation.html) library.
-In future, this should be as simple as:

-`pip3 install --user abjad`

-...however, currently you will need the newest version of abjad from the github repository.
-You can install this with the following:
+Currently, SCAMP requires the latest version from the _abjad_ github repository, since there have been some changes that make the version on PyPI (which is what `pip` uses) incompatible.
+In order to install the latest version, run the following:

 ```
 git clone https://github.com/Abjad/abjad.git